madebybob/php-number/README.md

 There is a lot to do since this project is experimental.
 Feel free to make suggestions through a Github Issue or push your own contribution via a Pull Request.
 Don't be afraid you'll break anything; we got you covered by tests :)

-- [ ] Add `Formatter` class to format every number (like price, weight, et cetera) into a plain Number object
+- [x] Add `Formatter` class to format implementations of the AbstractFormatter class
-- [ ] Improve `Formatter` class to format `Number` instance into human readable numbers like price and weight
 - [x] Implement `bccomp`
 - [x] Implement `bcdiv`
 - [x] Implement `bcmod`